 Using this function you can simply export tool data to read it into the tool database of your CAM system, for example.
-The TNC stores the exported file in the CSV format (comma separated value).
+The TNC stores the exported file in the CSV format (Comma Separated Values).
 The CSV file format describes the structure of a text file for exchanging simply structured data.
 The export file has the following structure: